Elastigirl: Powers and abilities

-Her powers are similar to those of Mister Fantastic (Reed Richards) from the Fantastic Four, and Elasti-Girl (Rita Farr) from Doom Patrol.
-However, Frank Esposito of Plastic News argued that her closest comparison in pop culture is the DC superhero Plastic Man.
+Her powers are similar to those of Mister Fantastic (Reed Richards) from the Fantastic Four, Elasti-Girl (Rita Farr) from Doom Patrol, and the DC superhero Plastic Man (Patrick "Eel" O'Brian).
 Comic book historian Peter Sanderson said Helen's powers "lend themselves to more active, aggressive uses, and hence are more appropriate for a contemporary superheroine" than those of her daughter, Violet, who can turn herself invisible and generate force fields.
 He noted that while she shares Mister Fantastic's powers, her emotional maturity is more similar to that of his wife, the Invisible Woman (Sue Storm), which possibly alludes to Helen telling Bob at the beginning of the first film that he should try being more flexible.
 In addition to her powers, Elastigirl is shown to be a skilled pilot and tactician, as well as an expert hand-to-hand combatant and motorcyclist.
 Writers Christos Gage and Landry Q. Walker described her as having been one of the world's best superheroes in her prime.

 Hunter believes that the way Helen and Bob compete with each other using their superpowers reflects a quality they share in their relationship.
 Hunter said her character approaches superheroism and problem-solving "very differently from Mr. Incredible", including typically causing less collateral damage, and in maintaining an objectivity in contrast to Bob's hot-headedness.
 Hunter believes the lack of collateral damage supports the idea that Helen uses a mathematical approach when solving problems as a superhero.
 S. E. Fleenor of Syfy Wire observed that her flexibility extends beyond her superpowers to adaptability, demonstrating a willingness to change her mind when needed and a meticulousness in her decision-making.
-However, Reactor's Leah Schnelbach observed that "It’s a fun irony that someone whose power is stretching is absolutely inflexible when it comes to her moral core".
+However, Reactor's Leah Schnelbach observed that "It's a fun irony that someone whose power is stretching is absolutely inflexible when it comes to her moral core".
+Mila Gauvin of The Harvard Crimson believes her fights in the sequel confirm "Elastigirl's physicality and ingenuity all at once, something Mr. Incredible never masters".